Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 And

-I think that the idea that that kind of political coalition building, building across these gigantic differences, building across public opinion, both not just as you wish it existed, but as it exists, has become
+I think that the idea that that kind of political coalition building, building across these gigantic differences, building across public opinion, both not just as you wish it existed, but as it exists, has become, you know, seen and

 And in fact, it's good for intellectuals to criticize the politicians.